 "For that we'll need a pipeline from Myanmar to India."
 He said this was the best way of getting Russia to help India with its gas needs, but would need the cooperation of China and Myanmar.

-- Coal India admits to regulating output at mines Read more
+- Coal India looks to set up 4 promotion panels Read more